fozilbek1/Shopping-Cart/README.md

 # Shopping-Cart
-Simple Shopping Cart Builder: An easy-to-use Python program for beginners to learn coding essentials.
-Add food items and prices to create a personalized shopping cart with real-time updates and total cost calculation
+Explore Python Programming: Start your coding journey with this simple yet powerful shopping cart builder.
+Learn to add food items and prices effortlessly, creating your personalized shopping list.
+With real-time updates and automatic total cost calculation, it's perfect for beginners eager to dive into Python!